-It seems that at least several times a month I receive calls from someone regarding a home or property that belonged to their parent or other family member who has died.
+At least several times a month, I receive a call from someone regarding a home or property that belonged to their parent or other family member who has died.

-Usually they encounter a problem that their parent has failed to leave the family home to their heirs, such a child or other family member.
-Either the parent failed to leave a will or they failed to deed the property to their heirs before passing.
-To be clear, when it comes to leaving a home to adult child, a parent does not necessarily need to have a will provided that the parent names their intended beneficiary in a deed.
-Even then, if there is no deed or the deed is drafted incorrectly, then legal title to property still cannot be conveyed.
+Usually, they encounter a problem that their parent failed to leave the family home to their heirs, such as a child or other family member.
+Either the parent failed to leave a will or they failed to deed the property.
+A parent does not necessarily need to have a will if they name their beneficiary in a deed.
+Even then, if there is no deed or the deed is drafted incorrectly, then legal title to a property cannot be conveyed.

-When a decedent dies without a will or proper deed, then a home cannot be legally sold, refinanced or owned by anyone other than the decedent’s estate.
-Therefore, at some point heirs will be compelled to file a probate action in order to legally dispose or distribute the family home.
-Probate can be a frustrating experience, especially when heirs learn that they must probate an estate right when they are trying to transfer real estate or get a mortgage.
+When a decedent dies without a will or proper deed, then a home cannot be legally sold, refinanced, or owned by anyone other than the decedent’s estate.
+The heirs will be compelled to file a probate action to legally dispose of or distribute the family home.
+Probate can be frustrating, especially when heirs learn they must probate an estate when they are trying to transfer it or get a mortgage.

-Informal (Application for Informal Probate and/or Appointment of Personal Representative)
+1. Informal Probate and/or Appointment of Personal Representative

-Formal (Petition for Probate and/or Appointment of Personal Representative)
+2. Formal Probate and/or Appointment of Personal Representative

 When a parent with real estate assets fails to either leave the home in a will, or fails to deed the property to an heir before they pass, then a probate action is unavoidable.
 Any disagreement about the appointment of a Personal Representative, or disputes on how estate assets will be disbursed will cause legal delays.
-When it comes to transferring real estate upon a death, the best way to avoid the legal frustration and problems is to plan ahead with an estate plan.
+Regarding transferring real estate upon a death, the best way to avoid the legal frustration and problems is to prepare an estate plan.